 - IBPS Clerk Preliminary Examination – The first part of the IBPS Clerk exam pattern comprising of 100 objective type questions and is only qualifying in nature

 - IBPS Clerk Mains Examination – The second phase of the IBPS Clerk exam pattern comprising of 200 objective type questions.
-The final merit is based on the marks scored in this phase of examination.
+The final merit is based on the marks scored in this phase of the examination.

-Both papers are conducted online and only those candidates who clear the IBPS Clerk prelims exam are invited to appear for the mains exam.
+Both papers are conducted online, and only those candidates who clear the IBPS Clerk prelims exam are invited to appear for the mains exam.

 Candidates willing to appear for the IBPS Clerk 2020 exam must refer to the IBPS Clerk Notification page to know more about the exam.